rmmorrison/shell-stuff/README.md

 > Posting is an HTTP client, not unlike Postman and Insomnia.
 As a TUI application, it can be used over SSH and enables efficient keyboard-centric workflows.
 Your requests are stored locally in simple YAML files, so they're easy to read and version control.

 This one is new to my toolbox and so I need to explore it some more before I can say if it's a keeper - but it's a nice looking TUI, supports OpenAPI specs (very nice!), importing cURL requests and environments/variables.
-I need to see how easy it is to copy response bodies/headers from it, though - as that's something I do frequently enough where it'd be a pain without it.

 ### [ctop](https://github.com/bcicen/ctop)